PricelessToolkit/ESPBell-LITE/README.md

 Try these steps for a more stable connection:

-1. Update Firmware: Ensure both ESPHome and ESP boards are updated.
+1. Update Firmware: Ensure both ESPHome and ESPBell are updated.
 2. Check WiFi Environment: Use a WiFi analyzer to avoid crowded channels and ensure strong signal strength.
 3. Disable WiFi Power Saving: set "power_save_mode: none" in your ESPHome code.
 4. Disable Bandwidth Steering: Prevents automatic switching between 2.4GHz and 5GHz bands.